jlau729/deep-learning/README.md

 ## Project

 ### Abstract
 This project focuses on Time Series Weather Forecasting based on the Jena climate dataset by the Max Planck Institute for Biogeochemistry.
 Specifically, in this project, the goal is to predict the a future temperature based on some amount of past data.
-As there are different types of network architectures that can be used to approach this, a few were selected and evaluated to compare them.
+As there are different types of network architectures that can be used to approach this, a few were selected and evaluated based on MSE to compare them.

 ### Video